-Outline of systems
+Outline of System

 1. For the importation of products subject to quantitative restrictions import licences are required.
-The list of products subject to restrictions is available for consultation in the secretariat.
+The list of products subject to restrictions is available for consultation in the Secretariat.
 Imports of textiles come within the scope of the Multifibre Arrangement.

 As regards imports of liberalized goods, a procedure is applicable whereby the customs officer, at the time of customs clearance, checks whether the product is liberalized and whether it comes from a country to which Austria has extended its liberalization.
 If these conditions are fulfilled, the customs officer verifies them on the form for customs clearance.
 The customs officer is obliged to admit these products and cannot refuse the import of liberalized goods.
-There is no form to be completed nor is there any special fee or charge.
+There is no form to be completed, nor is there any special fee or charge.
 The examination is carried out in only one office.
 It is considered that the procedure is limited to a bare minimum and is not a hindrance to trade, at least from the point of view of licensing.

-Purposes and coverage of licensing
+Purposes and Coverage of Licensing

-2. Import licences are required for the products subject to restrictions.
+2. Import licences are required for the products subject to restrictions (wine, potato starch, wheat starch, maize starch, preserved meat, sugar loaves).
 To certain textiles and clothing products, the provisions of the MFA are applicable.
 For the importation of products falling under the provisions of the Monopoly Laws, import licences of the Monopoly Administration (Federal Ministry of Finance) are required (see document L/1949/Add.21).
-The importation of sugar is subject to the provisions of the International Sugar Agreement, of which Austria is a member as exporting country.
+By 1 January 1995, any importation of salt from EEA Member States and from certain states party to free-trade agreements with the EFTA-States will be possible without a monopoly licence.
+Since the entry into force of the EEA Agreement, import licences are automatically awarded for spirituous beverages and undenatured ethyl alcohol with an alcoholic strength of less than 80% vol., falling within HS-position 22.08, according to Article 6 in Annex I of Protocol 3 of the Agreement.